Resources

 Understanding Bereavement - The Welsh Version

-BOOKLET: A Welsh language short leaflet introducing Cruse Bereavement Care and providing information about bereavement
+FACTUAL: A Welsh language short leaflet introducing Cruse Bereavement Care and providing information about bereavement.

 Guidelines for Delivering Bereavement Support Groups

-BOOKLET: Complied by the National Bereavement Alliance and Support After Suicide Partnership
+FACTUAL: A guide to delivering grief support groups complied by the National Bereavement Alliance and Support After Suicide Partnership.

 Coping with Special Occasions

-BOOKLET: This leaflet provides information on how to cope with special occasions following the loss of a child
+FACTUAL: This leaflet that you van download from Compassionate Friends provides information on how to cope with special occasions following the loss of a child.

 Bereaved Through Suicide a Guide for Northern Ireland Residents

-BOOKLET: Provides practical and emotional support following the suicide of a child
+FACTUAL: This downloadable PDF leaflet, by The Compassionate Friends, provides practical and emotional support following the suicide of a child.

-Is Daddy Coming Back in a Minute?, Elke Barber
+Is Daddy Coming Back in a Minute? by Elke Barber

-BOOK: Explaining (sudden) death in words very young children can understand
+BIOGRAPHY/AUTOBIOGRAPHY: Explaining (sudden) death in words very young children can understand.

 Someone Came Before You by Pat Schwiebert